simran-sai/All-AI-Python-Application/README.md

 # All-AI
-Login to my python application and use AI to complete your tasks in one place!
+Login to my python application and use AI to complete all your tasks in one place!